Ashburton Guardian

 The Ashburton Guardian is a tri-weekly newspaper published in Ashburton, New Zealand according to the Audit Bureau of Circulation in New Zealand it has a readership of approximately 11,000 and a circulation of 5,554.
 It was founded in 1879 and has since 1900 been owned by the Bell family.

 History

 According to the Newspaper Publishers Association of New Zealand the Ashburton Guardian was first published in September 1879.
-Almost 11,000 editions of the Ashburton Guardian have been digitised and are available through PapersPast, a service offered by the National Library; those editions cover the period from 1 January 1887 to 31 December 1921.
+Almost 11,000 editions of the Ashburton Guardian have been digitised and are available through Papers Past, a service offered by the National Library; those editions cover the period from 1 January 1887 to 31 December 1921.

 In 2000, the Ashburton Guardian was the first newspaper in New Zealand to go to a compact format; this was done for the Saturday edition only.
 In July 2013, the weekday editions also went from broadsheet to compact.

 The newspaper was a member of the now defunct New Zealand Press Association.